cbrennanpoole/Qualitative-Self/README.md

 6. Ensure zone has sufficient equipment to load on
     - Reconciling equipment on dock with
         1. Graphical User Interface (GUI);
-    - prepare loading manifest for regions of responsibility in order to ensure standard work process optimization :
+    - Prepare manifest all loads of responsiblity.
-        1. Checks &
+        1. Follow the Checks
             - AS400 reconciliation.
         2. Balances
             - Manual documentations / verification.
+                1. Pen or pencil.
+                2. Verifiedd by loader & Operations Supervisor
 7. Create fluid transition,
-    - Encourage cross-functional collaborative workplace to create one unit rather than the industry accepted `inbound / outbound` service infrastructure.
+    - Encourage cross-functional collaboration : create a team dynamic; encouragin active participation from all parties.
-    - Monitor incoming freight levels and all late arriving due service `2-day points : Toledo, Cincinnati, Indianapolis, Detroit, etc.` and
+    - Monitor freight levels : plan for incoming break tonnage and late arriving freight out of city.
-    - Audit national accounts incessantly to create a 100% service standard while gaining acute awareneness of companies single largest customers `shipper` i.e. :
+    - Audit national accounts : incessantly check for late arriving origin freight due service following morning.
         - Lowe's Inc.,
         - Starbucks Coffee
         - Behr,